 ListPackageVersions : Returns a list of package versions for a specified package in a repository.

-ListRepositories : Returns a list of repositories owned by the AWS account that called this method.
+ListRepositories : Returns a list of repositories owned by the Amazon Web Services account that called this method.

 ListRepositoriesInDomain : Returns a list of the repositories in a domain.